mistu01/mffmv11/README.md

 - **With the latest changes modules can be used without any major issue, yet if you find any issues, report in the group.**

 # GApps Font
-- If your mffm template powered modules stopped working in Google Apps or didn't change at all, you will find an action button in KSUNext or Magisk app, press that it will work again.
-No need to restart, Force close any Google App if not still showing the font.
+- If your MFFM template powered modules stop working in Google Apps or do not change at all, use the module action button in Magisk, KernelSU/KernelSU Next, or APatch Manager.
+The action disables the Google Fonts provider, clears Google font caches, and restarts Gboard.
+No reboot is needed for the action path; force close any Google app if it still has old font cache.
 - If method mentioned above is not working for you then flash [KillGMSFont](https://github.com/MrCarb0n/killgmsfont) Magisk Module by [MrCarb0n](https://github.com/MrCarb0n/)

 # Credits